Case Study: HIPAA-compliant cross-platform solution for healthcare industry

 Regardless of the governmental policy after the presidency of Donald Trump, it is obvious that the changes in the healthcare industry are irreversible.
 There are two global reasons for that.
 The first one is the annual federal healthcare budget.
 With increasing expenditures, the growth of system effectiveness decelerates.
 Considering budget cuts, it's quite probable that more attention will be paid to tech innovations, which can lead to considerable savings and high effectiveness.

 The second reason for changes is that patients themselves are willing to get technology-driven services.
 By 2018, an estimated 65% of interactions between patients and service providers is expected to be performed via mobile devices.
-That said, medical institutions have the need to develop their internal software ecosystems and make them modern and efficient.
+That said, medical institutions have the need to develop their internal software ecosystems and make them modern and efficient with innovative healthcare technologies.

 Business-driven innovations for the healthcare industry